Updated at 4:55 p.m. ET on 2020-08-17

 “Our top priority is ensuring the safety of all employees and their families,” Riza via a text message.

-The West Papua National Liberation Army (TPNPB) operations commander, Hendrik Wamang, said his group was responsible for the shooting.
+The West Papua National Liberation Army (TPNPB) operations commander, Hendrik Wanmang, said his group was responsible for the shooting.

 “It is better for Freeport to close down and stop all mining activities in the Timika region.
 We will not stay idle.
 We will continue to fight our way,” Hendrik said in a statement.

-Inspector General Paul Waterpauw, the Papua police chief, said the shootings were carried out by a separatist faction led by Joni Botak.
+Inspector General Paulus Waterpauw, the Papua police chief, said the shootings were carried out by a separatist faction led by Joni Botak.

 “At the moment a joint team (of soldiers and police) are in pursuit of the group,” the state-run Antara news agency quoted him as saying.